davidmreed/nonskating.club/content/guides/jam-timer.md

 The jam clock may be corrected *without* a stoppage of play, provided that

 1. The time is off by more than 3 seconds.
+(WFTDA and MRDA)
 2. No more than 15 seconds of gameplay have elapsed.
+(All associations)

-(See WFTDA Officiating Procedures, section 3.1).
+(See WFTDA Officiating Procedures, section 3.1 and JRDA Officiating Procedures and Staffing Guidelines, section 3.2).

 This process occurs rarely and will generally require the jam timer to approach the scoreboard, or for the scoreboard operator to observe and correct a malfunction independently.

 ### Overtime Jams

-There are two key diffferences in overtime play for the Jam Timer.
+There are two key differences in overtime play for the Jam Timer.

 1. Because no Lead Jammer is assigned, all Overtime Jams run for two minutes and are terminated by the Jam Timer. ([Rules 1.5.1](https://rules.wftda.com/01_params.html#overtime)).
 2. The lineup period for every Overtime Jam (including the lineup period between the final jam of regular play and the first Overtime Jam) is 60 seconds.
-(Officiating Procedures 2.8 and 3.3).
+(WFTDA Officiating Procedures 2.8 and 3.3).

 The procedure for transitioning from regular play into an Overtime Jam is described in Officiating Procedures 2.8: after the last jam of regular play, transition to overtime play with a 1-minute lineup period after the Head Referee advises teams that overtime play will begin.